 Under Senate Bill 746, any retailer that sells covered electronic devices not authorized for sale in this state may be subject to penalties and fines not to exceed $5,000 for the year.

 All registration fees collected shall be deposited in the Covered Electronic Devices Takeback Fund which is to be administered by the Department of Environmental Protection.
 Expenditures from the fund shall be for grants for recycling or other programs that divert covered electronic devices from the waste stream.

 Eligibility: Only municipalities, county commissions or county solid waste authorities are eligible to apply for these grants.

 CED Recycling Grants are limited to a maximum amount of $40,000 which shall be awarded on a tiered matching basis.
 The first $20,000 of a grant shall not require the grantee to provide matching funds.
 Any amount over the first $20,000 of a grant shall be matched by the grantee on a dollar-to-dollar basis.

 NOTE: After clicking on one of the links above, a Windows Security pop-up may occur multiple times requesting a username and password.
 Click the "Cancel" button each time until the document appears.
 Usernames and passwords are not needed to access these documents.

-W.Va. – The West Virginia Department of Environmental Protection has approved
+The West Virginia Department of Environmental Protection (WVDEP)